 Good question.
 There are as many opinions on this as there are portfolios.
 The safest bet is BOTH.
 In today's market, everyone should probably have a digital portfolio, even if it is just a simple slide presentation.
 If you choose a website, make sure you can access it readily and quickly.
 You don't want to waste time in a review or interview fumbling with navigation.
 Naturally, if you can bring your own laptop, you are better off than relying on someone else's computer or access.
 No matter how basic or tricked-out your online portfolio is, it is still very nice to see artwork and 'hard copy' portfolio material.
-We make every effort to have internet access available for you, but it is not guaranteed.
+We make every effort to have internet access available for you, but it is not guaranteed (both at conference and at an actual job interview).